pmutua/pmutua/README.md

 ### ✨&nbsp; About Me

-I am a Full Stack Engineer with 5+ years of experience in developing enterprise applications and open-source software.
+I am a Software Engineer with over 5+ years of experience in developing enterprise applications end to end.

 💡 With a proven track record of delivering software solutions, I am committed to meeting the unique needs of clients and end-users.
 I invite you to explore my website to gain a deeper understanding of my work and the value I can bring to your projects.